JohnCremona/CMFs/PostgresSchema.md

 self_twist_proved | boolean | whether the self twists have been proved unconditionally has_inner_twist | smallint | whether there is an inner twist.
 1=yes, -1=no, 0=unknown
 is_twist_minimal | boolean |
-inner_twist | jsonb | List of integers giving the char_orbit values for the nontrivial Dirichlet characters that give inner twists inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character, an empty list for level 1 and trivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups)
+inner_twist | jsonb | List of triples <M,o,b> where <M,o> identifies the Galois orbit if a Dirichlet character of modulus M and b is 1 if the form provably has an inner twist by a character in this orbit and 0 if provisional.
+All inner twists are guaranteed to be included in the list regardless. inner_twist_proved | boolean | whether the inner twist columns are provably correct atkin_lehner_eigenvals | jsonb | a list of pairs [p, ev] where ev is 1 or -1, the Atkin-Lehner eigenvalue for each p dividing N (NULL overall if nontrivial character, an empty list for level 1 and trivial character) atkin_lehner_string | text | list of signs +/- of Atkin-Lehner eigenvalues ordered by p (facilitates lookups)